101 Unhealthiest Habits on the Planet

 The Rx: Aim for five to seven servings of fruits and vegetables daily, and add plenty of other high-fiber foods like whole grains, nuts and oatmeal.

 Vaping has developed a reputation as a healthier option than smoking.
 It's unwarranted.
 If the recent outbreak of vaping-related illnesses and deaths aren't enough to dissuade you that vaping is a bad idea, consider that vaping can produce formaldehyde and other carcinogenic substances, and flavorings contain chemicals that can damage lung tissue.

 The Rx: Don't smoke and don't vape.
 Several strategies exist for helping you kick the nicotine habit.
 Talk with your healthcare provider about the ones that might be right for you.

 When's the last time you disinfected your cell phone?
 That's what we thought.
 Doctors suggest you make it a habit.
 Why?
 Cell phones are constantly being touched and being set down on public surfaces, which make them a hotbed of germs.
 Researchers have found that a dirty cell phone can literally contain more bacteria than a toilet seat.

 The Rx: Disinfect your cell phone daily, given that experts believe it may carry the coronavirus.
 Make a solution of 50% water and 50% isopropyl (rubbing) alcohol in a small spray bottle, spray it on a microfiber cloth or cotton pad, then wipe the germs away.

 You're Grabbing Dirty Shopping Carts

-The Remedy Rx: If your grocery store has antibacterial wipes you can use to wipe down cart handles, take advantage.
+The Rx: If your grocery store has antibacterial wipes you can use to wipe down cart handles, take advantage.
 If not, bring a travel-sized pack of them along with you.
 Wipe the handle and let it dry for 20 seconds before latching on.
 And wash your hands as soon as you get home.